by Carolyn Thomas ♥ @HeartSisters

 I just cannot help but wonder: if doctors started thinking of these patients as consumers, would they be more careful to avoid the very public wrath of a wronged marketplace?

-And that is why The Harvard Business has it wrong.
+And that is why The Harvard Business Review has it wrong.

 In fact, much of their article sounds downright patronizing (like the part about patients being somehow unable to manage shared decision-making because – Golly!
 It’s just so darned hard!)

-I like what physician Dr. Joe Ketcherside has to say to his worried colleagues feeling reluctant to reconsider patients as consumers who are actually able to make hard decisions about their own health:
+I like what physician Dr. Joe Ketcherside has to say to his worried colleagues feeling reluctant to reconsider patients as consumers, actually able to make hard decisions about their own health:

 “Normal people gather information on all kinds of topics and evaluate its content and reliability all the time.